prashant-shekhawat-au8/MernTrello/README.md

 # MernTrello
-this trello have backend and fontend
+this trello have backend and frontend